rschristopher/rschristopher.github.io/src/references/nostr.md

  bought and sold for immoral
  uses that prior generations would have only imagined in a sci-fi novel.

-Just reading this blog has likely triggered dozens of surveillance trackers, each adding data to your digital profile
+> Even reading this blog has likely triggered
+> dozens of surveillance trackers,
+> each adding data to your digital profile
- (the device you are using, how long you stayed on this page, your physical location, mouse and/or touchpad gestures, everything) -- this profile is then sold, where yours and billions of other profiles are endlessly compared and experimented on via machine learning models, including predictions of what you'll buy, where you'll go, who you'll likely vote for, and of course: your level of conformity into this draconian system that no one asked for.
+> (the device you are using, how long you stayed
+> on this page, your physical location, mouse
+> and/or touchpad movements, everything) --
+> this profile is then sold, where yours and
+> billions of other profiles are endlessly
+> compared and experimented via
+> machine learning models with
+> predictions of what you'll buy next,
+> where you'll go, who you'll likely vote for,
+> and of course: your level of conformity
+> into this draconian system that
+> no one asked for.

 Meanwhile, if you use Nostr, you do so without any of the above.